 Note: Many groups require auditionees to fill out a separate information form before their audition; plan on getting to your auditions at least 5 minutes early.

 After preliminary auditions finished, each group submits a callback list to ACAC.
-We post these lists at the Music Classroom Building and in Bear’s Den early morning on Monday, September 2nd.
+We post these lists at the Music Classroom Building and in Bear’s Den on the morning of Saturday, September 9.
 We also send confirmation emails to the address you registered with.

 If you are called back, each group that is calling you back will reach out to you, usually via email, with a callback time.
 These are scheduled based on the schedule conflicts you registered with.
 If you cannot make a callback time, contact that group or the ACAC president as soon as possible.